Integrated Biology Laboratories

 |Tanaka Midori (Technical Staff)|

 - What is your hot research topic?

 - Regarding the research of the bone morphogenesis, the relationship between the collagen crystals and the cells that manipulate them is interesting.
 The cells assemble pillars (collagen crystals) to make fin bones in the way similar to the workers on a construction site with a division of labor.
-Also interesting is the mechanism of the sudden emergence of complex and huge structures, such as beetles and horned horns.
-Insects create a huge structure in a compactly folded state, and then inflate it at a stretch, allowing sudden morphological changes. we named this method a reversed Origami method.
+Also interesting is the mechanism of the sudden emergence of complex and huge structures, such as beetle horns.
+Insects create a huge structure in a compactly folded state, and then inflate it, allowing sudden morphological changes.
+We named this method a reversed origami method.

 - What is your breakthrough or research progress in the last 5 years?

-- The principle of folding the corners of beetles is mostly understood.
-The three-dimensional structure of the horns is encrypted into a two-dimensional pattern of the furrows on the surface of the imaginal disc of the horn, and various shapes of horns can appear by changing the furrow pattern.
+- The principle of folding the hornes of beetles is mostly understood.
+The three-dimensional structure of a horn is encrypted into a two-dimensional pattern on the furrows of the surface of the imaginal disc of the horn, and various shapes of horns can appear by changing the furrow pattern.